64kramsystem/personal_notes/topics/github.md

     # `debug` is only to show the functionality - it's not included above.
     #
     continue-on-error: ${{ endsWith(matrix.ruby, 'head') || matrix.ruby == 'debug' }}
+    # Conditionals can also be at step level.
+    # When expressions are in an `if` key, curly braces are optional.
+    #
+    if: matrix.suite == 'rspec
     # See caching section.
     #
     steps: